Best daily deals

 Each earbud is absolutely packed with sensors and vents.

-Magnets keep the earbuds in place, which allows me to be imprecise about dropping the buds into their cutouts.
-Sometimes I need to push the earbuds up so the contacts touch the pin connectors for charging, though.
+Magnets keep the earbuds in place, which allows me to be imprecise about dropping them into their cutouts.
+Sometimes, though, I need to push the earbuds up so the contacts touch the pin connectors for charging.

 A close-up picture of a woman wearing the Samsung Galaxy Buds Live noise canceling true wireless earbuds in Mystic Bronze.